Winter running motivation

-As the days get shorter, colder and busier, it’s easy to lose the drive to run.
-Stay focused on your training with some of our favourite pieces of winter workout wisdom.
+As the days get shorter, colder, and busier, it’s easy to lose the drive to run.
+Stay focused on your training with some of our favorite pieces of winter workout wisdom.

 We made a list of tips to help you stay motivated this winter.
 We even checked it twice.
-Use these tips to help keep you on track, trail or road this Christmas season.
+Use these tips to help keep you on track, trail, or road this holiday season.

 Take it easy